|

 Committee, the Risk ManagementCommittee,theCorporateSocialResponsibility Committee, and

-the Stakeholders' Relationship Committee and policies & codes as required, which are
+the Stakeholders' Relationship Committee, and policies & codes as required, are in

 charter / policies / codes as adopted by the Board are provided in Annexure 7 to